GoToFlow AI social media content generator logo

 It is especially useful for:

-• Agencies creating carousel drafts for clients across different niches.
+Agencies creating ready carousels for clients across different niches.

 If you already have the exact final copy and only need to make it look good, Canva, Figma, or another design tool may be enough.

-But if you have a topic, link, video, article, notes, competitor example, or rough idea — and need help turning it into a structured Instagram carousel — a workflow-first tool like GoToFlow is more useful.
+But if you have a topic, link, video, article, notes, competitor example, or rough idea — and need help turning it into a structured Instagram carousel — a workflow-first tool like the GoToFlow AI carousel maker is more useful.

 That is the key difference.